 - Gently massage or apply gentle pressure to painful areas of your forehead and scalp.

 Preventive medicines for migraine

-Botulinum toxin type A (Botox) can be used to help prevent migraine headaches in certain people with chronic migraine.
+Botulinum toxin type A (Botox) can be used to help prevent migraine headaches in certain people with chronic migraine (headaches on at least 15 days per month of which at least 8 days are with migraine).
 Botox is injected into specific head and neck muscle areas.
 Repeat injections may be needed after 12 weeks.

 Other treatments for preventing migraines

-Although these therapies may be useful on their own, they are usually used together with preventive medicines for migraine.
+Although these therapies may be useful on their own, they may be more effective when used together with preventive medicines for migraine.